 Employee turnover rate is a crucial indicator of the health and stability of a company and can impact a wide range of aspects, including productivity, morale, and costs.
 In the F&B industry, where competition is high and the workforce is often made up of low-skilled and low-wage employees, turnover can be especially challenging.
-It’s important for F&B businesses to understand why employees are leaving and what can be done to reduce turnover.

 In this article, we will discuss the definition and importance of employee turnover rate, factors contributing to high turnover in the F&B industry, strategies for reducing employee turnover, and how to measure and analyse turnover rate.